It all began in 2006.

 The residents decided to turn to the wisdom of the elderly members.
 They lamented over how most people in the village had abandoned agriculture and turned to white-collar jobs.
 Besides, the past decades saw several villagers and youngsters migrate to cities for better lives and higher education.

 “The older, experienced farmers in our village told us about how they never had to rely on plastic.
-They grew their own paddy, wheat, fruits, vegetables and herbs.
+They grew their own paddy, fruits, vegetables and herbs.
 And every house, back in the day, had a beautiful backyard that boasted of these green marvels,” adds Reema, a member of Niravu.

 Over the years, these backyards were abandoned, and plastic became an integral part of their lifestyle.